DHOTNetworks/octoro-go/README.md

-#OCTORO Consensus (HBBFT in Golang) for Kryle Protocol
-Golang Implementation of HoneyBadgerBFT to be Compatible with Ethereum Protocol and EVM-compatible for Interoperability.
+&OCTORO Consensus (HBBFT in Golang) for Kryle Protocol Golang Implementation of HoneyBadgerBFT to be Compatible with Ethereum Protocol and EVM-compatible for Interoperability.

 Aiming to Achieve More Security, Faster Throughput and Scalability